Author Guidelines for Submitting Manuscripts

 Thank you for choosing to publish with the Journal of Young Investigators!

 Research and Review article submissions must meet the following criteria before they can be sent out for review.
 Please note that while JYI has few restrictions for manuscripts, it is important that authors follow the guidelines discussed below in order to facilitate the review process for our staff of volunteers.
 Manuscripts that do not meet these requirements will be returned to the author and not reviewed.
 Please read the information carefully, and format your submission accordingly.
-Download a PDF version of our manuscript requirements here: Author Guidelines.
+As an additional resource for new authors we also provide a Guide to Scientific Writing to help with understanding the publication process.

 Note: JYI publishes two types of manuscripts: (1) Research articles covering original research and (2) Review articles, which summarize the research, theories, and issues surrounding a particular scientific question.
 Review articles will have slightly different section organization than Research articles (see below).